Benefits of Lean RCM

 Seeing is believing and when the IMPACT Masterclass™ team enthusiastically deliver their feedback presentation to the site management team the dialogue quickly turns to how do we make this our standard way of working across the whole site.

 Sustainable business improvement requires ownership of problems and their resolution.
-By teaching others how to successfully facilitate the IMPACT Masterclass™, EMS Cognito encourages more rapid deployment of process improvement through self-sufficiency, in-house expertise and by creating ambassadors for change.
+By teaching others how to successfully facilitate the IMPACT Masterclass™, EMS Cognito encourages the more rapid deployment of process improvement through self-sufficiency, in-house expertise and by creating ambassadors for change.